-Putting together a pancake breakfast fundraiser is a tried and true method for raising funds for a worthy cause.
+Putting together a pancake breakfast fundraiser is a tried and true method for raising funds for any worthy cause.
 The two most important things to do are to draw the largest possible crowd and include extra ways to raise as much money as you can from each person that attends and get a lot more people to attend.

 To attract as many customers as possible, you really have to work the publicity angle.
 It’s not enough to put up some roadside signs and to mention the event in your group’s newsletter.

 Put together a press release featuring the most newsworthy aspect of your pancake breakfast.
 Usually, that would be the human interest story describing why you are raising the funds and specifically how they will help the person or group the fundraiser is benefiting.

 Distribute your press release well ahead of your event to all the media outlets in your market.
 It helps to include newsworthy photographs of the intended recipient or a previous year’s event.
 Always focus on telling a story that will be interesting to a newspaper’s readers, a TV station’s viewers, or a radio station’s listeners.

 An easy way to boost results from a pancake breakfast is to add silent auctions of donated goods and services.
 Approach local businesses for items that will attract lots of bidding.
 To increase donations, offer each business plenty of publicity at your event.

 Place silent auction items on tables where customers will line up to be served.
 Have wall signs highlighting the silent auction process and ask patrons to bid generously.
 Include a full description of each item in large type and be sure to have enough lines on your bid forms for at least twenty bids.

 Verbally encourage each customer to bid on something and make sure that each item has at least a starting bid on it before the crowd forms and things get hectic.